WICG/first-party-sets/README.md

 ### What, exactly, does "first-partyness" enable?

-Folks haves, in the past, [proposed somewhat radical shifts in the Same Origin Policy](https://lists.w3.org/Archives/Public/public-webappsec/2017Mar/0034.html) that could be enabled by the kind of affiliation discussed above.
+Folks have, in the past, [proposed somewhat radical shifts in the Same Origin Policy](https://lists.w3.org/Archives/Public/public-webappsec/2017Mar/0034.html) that could be enabled by the kind of affiliation discussed above.
 The proposal here is much narrower, and focused on the places in the platform where browsers currently distinguish first- and third-party interactions.
 Here, I am targeting specific use cases: